swag12345-ml/swag12345-ml/README.md

 ---

-### 🧩 Fun Fact
+### ✨ Fun Fact

-> 🛠️ “I don’t just debug code—I debug logic.
-> 🎯 I don’t just build apps—I build **inclusive** solutions.”
+> 🧩 “I don’t just debug code—I debug logic.
+I don’t just build apps—I build solutions.”
+> 🎯 Let’s connect if you love innovation and inclusive tech.

 ---

-### ✨ Support Me
+### ⭐ Support

-If you enjoy my work, please consider:

-- ⭐ starring my repositories
-- 👣 following me for more open-source innovation
+If you like my work, consider giving a ⭐ to my repositories and following me for more updates!

 ---